The Best Jeeping Trails in Colorado

 Located in the San Luis Valley in Southwest Colorado, the Great Sand Dunes stretch for over 19,000 acres and feature the tallest sand dunes in all of North America, with some reaching as high as 750 feet.

-Located within the park, just east of the dunes towards the mountains, is the Medano Pass Primitive road, one of Colorado’s most renowned off-roading trails.
+Located within the park, just east of the dunes towards the mountains, is the Medano Pass Primitive road, one the most renowned trails for off-roading in Colorado.

 This scenic backcountry route carries you through soft sand, mountain canyons, a 10,000-foot pass, and even several creek crossings to offer maximum adventure and scenic beauty.